passcod/in-the-pale-darkness-of-dawn/naema/010-patra.md

 "I'll bring you paperwork if it's really urgent, but the only other people you'll see today are your daughters."

 Oh.
 Oh!
-Eyes wide, he turns towards TK then turns towards the door, then turns towards TK again.
+Eyes wide, he turns towards Dir then turns towards the door, then turns towards Dir again.

 "Yes, your daughters, Patra.
 Our children?
 You know, about yee high" she mimes three different heights "hair dark like me, always running after us?
 Remember